check out our:

 "[…] with a large, white, rascally grin, and a glance at his charge, seemed to take me into partnership in his exalted trust.
 After all, I also was a part of the great cause of these high and just proceedings."
 (1.36)

-Conrad mocks the idea of imperialism as a humane process by contrasting adjectives like "exalted," "high," and "just" with the brutal reality of the chained slaves.
-We know, in truth, that the Company is merely exploiting cheap black labor.
-There is nothing high or just about it.
+Conrad mocks the idea of imperialism as humane by contrasting adjectives like "exalted," "high," and "just" with the brutal reality of the chained slaves.
+Those are some big words to describe the exploitation of cheap black labor.

-Here we see the true consequences of imperialism – mistreated and overworked slaves who are left to die on their own.
-They are given no food, care, or medicine, and are left to die outdoors.
+Here we see the true consequences of imperialism—mistreated and overworked slaves who are left to die on their own.
+They're given no food, care, or medicine, and are left to die outdoors.
 But notice how Marlow calls them "bundles," "creatures," and phantoms"?
 They're treated so inhumanely that Marlow can't even see them as fully human.